sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 This is the original model that was fine-tuned with the classical music datasets.

 **Batch size of 48** was used, with **drop rate** of **50 percent**.
 The rest of the hyperparameters' setting was the default.

+Changelog:
+- At around 65,000 steps, the learning rate was changed from 0.001 to 0.002 to make the model learns faster.
+- At around 71,000 steps, the learning rate was changed back to 0.001 as the model's performance worsened.

 <!-- ## Generated Music Samples (Original Model)
 The generated samples were generated using these settings:
 temperature=1